Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-8_Social-Change_Marshall-Rosenberg_transcript.md

 ## Introduction

-In this session, **I'll be focusing on how nonviolent communication can support our social change efforts**.
+In this session, **I'll be focusing on how Nonviolent Communication can support our social change efforts**.

 In previous sessions, I've shown how social change can be used to communicate with ourselves.
 We've also looked at how it can be used to communicate with others and our family relationships and our work relationships.

 ### Gangs that don't call themselves gangs

-Let's take a look at social change, which for me, to a large extent, shows how to use nonviolent communication when we are communicating with gangs.
+Let's take a look at social change, which for me, to a large extent, shows how to use Nonviolent Communication when we are communicating with gangs.
 Some gangs call themselves gangs, street gangs.
 I'm not so worried about these gangs and the damage that they might be doing.
 But I am concerned about some other gangs.

 These other gangs, don't call themselves gangs.
 These other gangs that I'm worried about, *some of them call themselves governments.
 Some of the gangs that I'm worried about, call themselves corporations*.